 After some hard work, reading and writing braille can be achieved by children and adults alike.
 It’s an outstanding invention and it’s truly here to stay.
 Here are a few resources for anyone who wants to become a certified braille reader and writer:

 - National Federation of the Blind (NFB) Braille Certification Courses

 - The Hadley School for the Blind Braille Courses

-If you’re a business owner or a decision maker at your company; feel free to contact Braille Works anytime for your alternative format material needs.
-We specialize in business-to-business braille, large print & audio transcription services for your blind and visually-impaired customers.
-You can find us on Facebook, Twitter, LinkedIn and Google+ as well.
+If you’re a business owner or a decision-maker at your company; feel free to contact Braille Works anytime for your braille and other alternative format material needs.
+We specialize in business-to-business braille, accessible PDF, large print & audio transcription services for your customers with visual or cognitive disabilities.
+You can also find us on Facebook, Twitter, Instagram, and LinkedIn.
 Drop us a line sometime; we’d love to hear from you!